Volunteers' week 1-7 June 2022

 Probably the best Brownie Unit in the world...

-by Toria, almost 3 years agoI'm an Adult Leader with the 1st Waddington RAF Brownie Unit.
+by Toria, about 4 years agoI'm an Adult Leader with the 1st Waddington RAF Brownie Unit.
 We are a busy, thriving group with a current roll call of 28 seven to ten year old girls.Meeting during the pandemic was a huge challenge as all our activities were carried out over Zoom meetings, however we ended up being in the fortunate position of ending 18 months online with more members than we started with.

 I've been with this unit for seven years, having previously been a Guide Leader for the ten to 14 age brackets.
 As part of The World Association of Girl Guides and...
 Continue reading